EthanSNAU/CS386_project/Deliverables/Deliverable02.md

 2a.
 The musician closes the generate window

-     -The system brings the musician back to the main page
+- The system brings the musician back to the main page

 3a.
 Invalid parameters provided